How do I get a Loudoun County library card?

 What if I don't see what I want in your catalog?

-After staff determines that the item you would like is not available locally, you may obtain it through Interlibrary Loan.
-The fee for this service is $3.00 for each item requested, collected at the branch when you pick up your item.
-(There is a fee of $3.00 for each item requested.
-The fee is payable when you pick up the item.
-You will be notified in advance if there are other fees charged by the lending library).
+After staff determines that the item you would like is not available locally, you may be able to obtain it through Interlibrary Loan.
+The fee for this service is $3 for each item requested, payable at the branch when you pick up your item.
+You will be notified in advance if there are other fees charged by the lending library.

-You may also consider making a purchase suggestion using the Suggest A Title form for titles not in our catalog.
+You may also consider making a purchase suggestion using the Suggest A Title service for items not in the library's catalog.

 What if I lose my card?